-- Loan: Galvanize partnered with Climb Credit and Skills Fund to offer student loans to students.
+- Loan: Galvanize partnered with Climb Credit and Ascent Funding to offer student loans to students.

 Galvanize offers full-tuition scholarships to U.S. citizens or permanent residents who enroll in its web development or data science programs.
 Applicants must meet a series of requirements to be eligible for a scholarship.
 In addition, veterans may be eligible for G.I.
 Bill funding for their bootcamp education.

 Galvanize reports its outcomes to the Council on Integrity in Results Reporting, an independent organization that verifies student outcomes post-graduation.
 Here are the outcomes for its H2 2018 programs:

 - Austin: 82.4% of graduates were employed within 180 days of graduation.
 Those graduates earned a median salary of $75,000.

 - New York City: 73.8% of graduates were employed within 180 days of graduation.
 Those graduates earned a median salary of $95,000.

 - San Francisco: 66.5% of graduates were employed within 180 days after graduation.
 Graduates earned a median salary of $115,000.

 - Los Angeles: 63.4% of graduates were employed within 180 days after graduation.
 Those graduates earned a median salary of $70,000.